FOREX-Euro gains on short-covering as Australia GDP boosts sentiment

 On the daily Ichimoku chart, the tenkan line at $1.2457 is poised to provide immediate support.
 The euro has emerged and mostly held above it for the last two days, its first such foray in about a month.

-Strong resistance looms at $1.2545, the 76.4 percent Fibonacci retracement of its decline last week after the currency failed to breach that level on Tuesday.
+Strong resistance looms at $1.2545, the 76.4 percent Fibonacci retracement of its decline last week.
+The currency failed to breach that level on Tuesday.

 This helped it stay well off Friday's 8-month trough of $0.9581.